fedehub/fmcFlexibleAutomation/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
-In the sketches below you can find the general design of my ![industrial cell][industrial-cell]
+In the sketches below you can find the general design of my industrial cell

+![industrial cell][industrial-cell]

-Since we were asked to make it "robot-centerd", all the conveyors have been placed accordingly, around the ![manipulator][md].
+Since we were asked to make it "robot-centerd", all the conveyors have been placed accordingly, around the manipulator

+![manipulator][md]

 Its charachteristichs are briefly shown in the image above

 > Please, refer to the Docs folder for accessing the files containing all the skethces